 WARRANTY

-Provide a [1] [2] [3] year warranty on all of the Contractor-supplied equipment against defects in material and workmanship.
+Provide a [1] [2] [3] year warranty on all Contractor-supplied equipment against defects in material and workmanship.
 This warranty shall cover all electronic equipment, as well as speakers.
-If any defects are found within the warranty period, this Contractor shall replace the defective equipment at no cost to the Owner (i.e., to include equipment and labor).
+If any defects are found within the warranty period, replace the defective equipment at no cost to the USPS (i.e., to include equipment and labor).

-If the equipment cannot be repaired within 24 hours of service visit, the Contractor shall provide “loaner” equipment to the facility at no additional charge.
+If the equipment cannot be repaired within 24 hours of service visit, provide “loaner” equipment to the facility at no additional charge.

-If requested, Contractor shall provide a quote for a service contract offering continuing factory authorized service of the system after the warranty period.
+If requested, provide a quote for a service contract offering continuing factory authorized service of the system after the warranty period.

 Any software updates, during the warranty period, shall be provided to the facility as part of this contract (i.e., no additional charge).
 This effort shall include travel to the site for installation and configuration of the updates.